vishnusoni2780/DSA/README.md

     - For Singly Linked List
         - Simple Traversing
         - Reverse Traversing		=> Using stack
-    - For Doublu Linked List
+    - For Doubly Linked List
         - From Front
         - From Behind
 - Search by Value